AnirudhG07/custom-shell.yazi/README.md

 1. Block: Custom-shell.yazi has default set to `true`.
 2. Orphan: Custom-shell.yazi has default set to `false`.
-3. Confirm: Custom-shell.yazi has default set to `true`.
-4. Interactive: Custom-shell.yazi DOES NOT use it, since it is mutually exclusive with `confirm`.

-To change these options, you can give the following arguments to the plugin:
+To change these options, you can give the following arguments to the plugin, you can add `--option` or `--option=true` to set the option to true, or `--option=false` to set the option to false.

+For example:

-1. `--no-block` or `-nb` to set block to `false`.
+- `--block=false` to set block to false.
-2. `--orphan` or `-o` to set orphan to `true`.
+- `--orphan=true` to set orphan to true.
-3. `--no-confirm` or `-nc` to set confirm to `false`.

 Check the keybindings below to see how to set these options.

-You can also add `--wait` or `-w` to make it wait for the user to press return key after executing the command.
+You can also add `--wait`(default `false`) to make it wait for the user to press return key after executing the command.
 This allows the command output not to disappear immediately after exit and to stay readable on screen.
 Note that it is up to the command you run to decide whether to wait for user input or not, so this option may or may not be needed.

 ![wait argument demo](.assets/wait_demo.gif)